Discover Financial Services to - GuruFocus.com

-Dan Capozzi, executive vice president and president of US cards at Discover, will present at the KBW Fintech Payments Conference on Wednesday, March 1, 2023, at 9:30 a.m.
+Roger Hochschild, Chief Executive Officer and President at Discover, will present at the 2023 RBC Capital Markets Financial Institutions Conference on Tuesday, March 7, 2023, at 10:00 a.m.
 ET.

 A link to the live webcast will be posted on the day of the conference to Discover's Investor Relations website at http%3A%2F%2Finvestorrelations.discover.com.
 A replay will be available for 90 days after the conference at the same website address.